bluebanquise/bluebanquise/collections/infrastructure/roles/access_control/README.md

 # Access control

-## Data Model

-This role relies on [data model](https://github.com/bluebanquise/bluebanquise/blob/master/resources/data_model.md):
-* Section 3.2 (Hardware Groups)

 ## Description

-This role ensure the node current status comply with os_access_control variable.
+This role ensure the node current status comply with `os_access_control` variable.
 This means SELinux status on RHEL systems, and AppArmor on Ubuntu systems.

 Note that for now, this role does not cover any other system (restricted to AppArmor and SELinux).